MaanasaG/iPrep/prime-numbers/README.md

 =======

 <pre>
 In the simple solution we try to divide every number we find with smaller numbers.
-In an optimized approach to avoid making too many calculations we can first calculate the square root of each number and then use that for the division.
+In an optimized approach we want to avoid too many calculations.
+We can first calculate the square root of each number and then use that for the division.
 If a modulus calculation of all of the numbers below that square root number produces a result that is not equal to zero, then we have found a prime number.
 </pre>